 Signs and Symptoms of Nursing Home Abuse

-California Nursing Home Abuse Attorney, Ingrid Evans, Explains the Signs and Symptoms of Nursing Home Abuse
+California Nursing Home Abuse Lawyer, Ingrid Evans, Explains the Signs and Symptoms of Nursing Home Abuse

 According to the State of California Department of Justice, over 400,000 elderly Californians reside in a nursing home, residential care or assisted living facility.
 The state also reports that 13% of the complaints filed against California’s long-term care facilities involved some form of abuse, neglect or exploitation – more than twice the national rate.
 What’s even more alarming is the fact that many incidents of abuse go unreported.
 Statistics show that the top three types of nursing home abuse are physical abuse, emotional abuse, and neglect.
 If you have an elderly loved one residing in a nursing home or long-term care facility, it’s important to recognize the warning signs of abuse and how to fight back.